 Across the sample, average Dark Triad trait scores correlated negatively with chronotype scores (r was -.14, p<.001 where -1 would be a perfect correlation).
 That is, the darker a person’s personality score, the more they tended to be an “owl” and to say they functioned more effectively in the evening.
 Drilling down into the individual subscales: psychopathy, Machiavellianism, and the entitlement/exploitativeness aspects of narcissism all correlated on their own with eveningness on the chronotype questionnaire.

 Jonason and his team said their results were consistent with a “niche-specialisation” hypothesis.
 “It could be adaptively effective for anyone pursuing a fast life strategy like that embodied in the Dark Triad to occupy and exploit a low-light environment where others are sleeping and having diminished cognitive functioning,” they said.
-“Such features of the night may facilitate the causal sex, mate-poaching, and risk-taking the Dark Triad traits are linked to.”
+“Such features of the night may facilitate the casual sex, mate-poaching, and risk-taking the Dark Triad traits are linked to.”

 The findings give pause for thought but the dependence on a student sample once again raises questions about the generalisability of the results.
 The modest size of the relevant correlations also undermines the researchers’ theoretical speculations.
 Another problem is the reliance on self-report.
 This is common in chronotype research, but nonetheless it raises the issue of whether the self-described owls really do function better in the evening or if they simply prefer that time of day.